kanhua/CarND-Vehicle-Detection/my_writeup.md

 ## Sliding window search

 For each test image, I use small windows to slide through the images, feed each window images into the classifer.
+The full processes are wrapped in the class ```full_process.VehicleIdentifier```.

 ### Determining the range and sizes of the windows to search